Kihyun11/ZoomAtt-TODAMNet/README.md

 # Attention-module-for-tiny-object-detection
-Introducing an attention module highly inspired by Squeeze-and-Excitation Block and designed for the enhancement of tiny object detection
+Introducing two attention modules, Zoom-Attention module and Tiny Object Detection Attention Module (TODAM), highly inspired by Squeeze-and-Excitation Block and designed for the enhancement of tiny object detection

 ### Python Library Installation
 Following python libraries are required before starting the training